Edmund Roman Orlik: World War II

 In August 1939 he was mobilized and took part in the September Campaign in the 71st Polish Armored Squadron as a Podchorąży (officer cadet).
-On 18 September 1939, Orlik took part in the skirmish of Pociecha in the Kampinos Forest, in which three TKS tankettes destroyed three German tanks Panzer 35(t), from the 1.
+On 18 September 1939, Orlik took part in the skirmish of Pociecha in the Kampinos Forest, in which three TKS tankettes destroyed two Panzer 35(t) and one Panzer IV German tanks, from the 1.
 Leichte Division.